Mit0lenda/Mit0lenda/README.md

 <p align="center">
 💻 Computer Science student at Unisinos and Computer Engineering student at UERGS<br>
-🔐 Intern at the Federal Police of Brazil — Digital Forensics Lab<br>
+🔐 Intern at the Brazilian Federal Police — Digital Forensics Lab<br>
 📊 Creator of the Atlas System (FGTS consultancy with banking integration)<br>
 🚀 Co-founder of Project Nexus (startup incubated at CEI/UFRGS using AI for construction logistics)<br>
 🎓 Certified by Alura | iTwin Developer Badge by Bentley